Our Faculty and Staff

 Michael Swanson is director of theatre and dance at Elizabethtown College.
-Swanson’s teaching career includes stints at Western Illinois University, Fresno City College, the University of Arizona, and Franklin College, where he was director of theatre and first chair of the fine arts department.
+Swanson’s twenty-five year teaching career includes stints at Western Illinois University, Fresno City College, the University of Arizona, and Franklin College, where he was director of theatre and first chair of the fine arts department.
 Swanson was co-founder and artistic director of the Shakespeare & More Theatre Company of Central Indiana, for which he directed The Comedy of Errors, Much Ado About Nothing, and She Stoops to Conquer, and appeared as Jacques in As You Like It.
-He is an associate member of the Society of Stage Directors and Choreographers, the director’s union, and recently directed Equus for the Ephrata Performing Arts Center, Tartuffe for Lancaster’s Theatre of the Seventh Sister (in cooperation with Gretna Music) and The Lion in Winter for Camp Hill’s Oyster Mill Playhouse.
-Favorite productions he’s directed at Elizabethtown College include Urinetown, Gint, Cabaret, The Memorandum, A Dream Play, and, most recently, Rosencrantz & Guildenstern Are Dead.
-He is advisor for the drama club Sock & Buskin, and co-advisor of the Emotion dance troupe.
+He is an associate member of the Society of Stage Directors and Choreographers, the director’s union, and, locally, has directed Equus and Brighton Beach Memoirs for the Ephrata Performing Arts Center, Tartuffe for Lancaster’s Theatre of the Seventh Sister (in cooperation with Gretna Music), The Lion in Winter for Camp Hill’s Oyster Mill Playhouse, and Vaclav Havel's "Protest" at Harrisburg's Midtown Scholar Bookstore.
+Favorite productions he’s directed at Elizabethtown College include Urinetown, Gint, Cabaret, The Memorandum, A Dream Play, Lysistrata, and, most recently, The 25th Annual Putnam County Spelling Bee.
+He is advisor to the drama club Sock & Buskin, and co-advisor of the Emotion dance troupe.

 Michael has worked with the Lancaster County Community Foundation as a grants reader and evaluator, with Lancaster’s Fulton Theatre as a play reader for their Discovery Project new play competition, and with VSA Pennsylvania in organizing a campus workshop on Audio Description in the theatre for the visually impaired.